 Live Power Offerings

 Live Power Community Farm grows Demeter-certified Biodynamic vegetables.
 It is a non-mechanized and solar energy farm that uses horses and human labor in the fields.
 The farm produces vegetables with a very low carbon footprint and environmental impact.
-Members’ share cost for summer 2015 for a full bushel basket is $1,260 ($43.45 per week) which is a significant amount of vegetables; please see the projection below with varieties and quantities.
-Some families choose to share with a second family and divide the cost; please contact Gloria at 707-983-8196 or firstname.lastname@example.org if you need help finding a share partner.
-There are various payment plans offered to accommodate the budgets of each family.
+Please contact Gloria at 707-983-8196 or firstname.lastname@example.org if you have questions.
 Costs are adjusted annually reflecting the farm’s operating budget.